-As both caregiver and child of a dementia parent, responding to dementia symptoms and their changing behaviour is extremely stressful, especially since their cognitive abilities are affected (memory, language, reasoning, and more), and mum or dad may find it hard to articulate their needs and wants.
+As both caregiver and child of a parent with dementia, responding to dementia symptoms and their changing behaviour is extremely stressful, especially since their cognitive abilities are affected (memory, language, reasoning, and more), and mum or dad may find it hard to articulate their needs and wants.

-The general rule of thumb in dealing with them is accommodating them, not controlling.
+The general rule of thumb in dealing with them is accommodating them, not controlling them.
 We know caregivers can’t help feeling frustrated when dealing with parents with dementia, so here are some common scenarios and appropriate responses that can help you cope better!

 Scenario #1: Dad accuses you of stealing his money and screams at you.